 The location, size, and amenities of an apartment all have a significant impact on the

-average cost of an apartment in Houston.
+average cost of an apartment in Houston and that’s just how real estate works.
 Zillow reports that the current median rent in Houston for a one-bedroom apartment is $1,150 per month.
 However, depending on several elements including the apartment’s location and features, this cost may change.